microsoft/msphpsql/LinuxTutorial.md

 3. Run `sudo yum install php php-pdo` to install both PHP and the Apache module.
 4. Run `sudo yum update`.

+Remi RPM repository also provides a package to install Microsoft PHP drivers for SQLServer in Red Hat/CentOS.
+After following the steps above, all you need to do is

+5. Run `sudo yum install php-sqlsrv.x86_64`

+To confirm that the drivers have been installed, run `php -m` and you should find both `sqlsrv` and `pdo_sqlsrv` amongst the list of modules.

 ###Compiling and installing Microsoft PHP drivers for SQLServer from source:

 Instead of using the precompiled binaries, you can compile your own when compiling PHP.
 To compile the binaries yourself, follow these steps: